 Temporary impact restoration monitoring shall continue for the number of years specified in the temporary impact restoration plan and until the temporary impact area has met success criteria.
 The monitoring period shall be long enough to demonstrate that temporary impact restoration is self-sustaining.

-Compensatory Mitigation Monitoring (medium and high tier)
+Compensatory Mitigation Monitoring (medium and high tier projects)

 Monitor the compensatory mitigation site for the time specified in the compliant compensatory mitigation plan and until success criteria are achieved.
 Compensatory mitigation monitoring shall include assessment of growth, survival, percent cover, general health and stature, signs of reproduction, progress towards achieving success criteria, and any other measures identified in the compliant mitigation plan submitted with the NOI.